-Member cost share
+Member cost sharing

-Providers should verify the Molina Member's cost share status prior to requiring the Member to pay copay, coinsurance, deductible or other cost share that may be applicable to the Member's specific benefit plan.
-Some plans have a total maximum cost share that frees the Member from any further out-of-pocket charges once reached (during that calendar year).
+Providers should verify the Molina Member's cost sharing status prior to requiring the Member to pay copayment that may be applicable to the Member's specific benefit plan.
+Some plans have a total maximum cost-sharing that frees the Member from any further out-of-pocket charges once reached (during that calendar year).